digital-asset/daml/docs/source/concepts/local-ledger.rst

 Stakeholders of a contract see creation and archival in the same order.
 =======================================================================

-The creation of the `CounterOffer A P Bank` is ordered before the painter exercising the consuming choice on the `CounterOffer`.
+Every DAML Ledger orders the creation of the `CounterOffer A P Bank` before the painter exercising the consuming choice on the `CounterOffer`.
 (If the **Create** was ordered after the **Exercise**, the resulting shared ledger would be inconsistent, which violates the validity guarantee of DAML ledgers.)
 Accordingly, Alice will see the creation before the archival on her transaction stream and so will the painter.
 This does not depend on whether they are hosted on the same Participant Node.